gameblabla/gmenunx/README.md

 - Suported image types are .png or .jpg;
 - To change how the previews are shown, see the [Skinning]("#Skinning) section

+## Skinning

+Start by looking at an existing skin file, as they are fully commented.
+These can be found under `~/.esoteric/skins`.

+If you don't supply an asset, like an icon for battery level etc, then esoteric will look for it in the Default skin next, and then in the root of the skin folder, so re-use existing assets when it suits.

+Helper icons (battery level, brightness, volume etc) have an auto fluid layout to best use the space.

+In single row mode the scroll bar is force hidden.

+In single column mode, with no cions, the text aligns centre.

+- The rest is WIP

 ## Thanks